Jiangxi Soviet: First Front Red Army

-In reality, the so-called the portion of the Chinese Red Army engaged in the Field Army included the majority of the Communist force, which was making a general retreat from the city.
+In reality, the portion of the Chinese Red Army engaged in the Field Army included the majority of the Communist force, which was making a general retreat from the city.
 However, the bulk of this force was only a fraction of what used to be more than 140,000 men army at its peak.
 With most of its equipment lost, many of the surviving members of the Chinese Red Army were forced to arm themselves with outdated weaponry.
 According to the Statistical Chart of the Field Army Personnel, Weaponry, Ammunition, and Supply (Currently kept at the People's Liberation Armys Archives) completed by the Chinese Red Army on October 8, 1934, two days before the Long March began, the Communist Long March force consisted of the following:

 Order of battle

 The escaping communists included a total of 72,313 combatants and additional noncombatants, and they were organized into 7 formations, 5 armies (called legions by the communists) and 2 divisions (called columns by the communists), and these included: